]> git.ipfire.org Git - thirdparty/systemd.git/blame - man/systemd.timer.xml

 268 and the specified time value.
 Defaults to 0, indicating that no randomized delay shall be applied.

-269 Each timer unit will determine this delay randomly before each iteration, and the delay will simply
+269 Each timer unit will determine this delay randomly before each iteration, unless modified with

 272